fabulous-dev/Fabulous/README.md

 Never write a ViewModel class again!
 Conquer the world with clean dynamic UIs!

-This library uses a variation of [elmish](https://elmish.github.io/), an Elm architecture implemented in F#, to build Xamarin.Forms applications for iOS, Android, Mac and more.
+This library allows you to uses the ultra-simple Model-View-Update architecture to build Xamarin.Forms applications for iOS, Android, Mac and more. a It is a variation of [elmish](https://elmish.github.io/), an Elm architecture implemented in F#.
 Elmish was originally written for [Fable](https://github.com/fable-compiler) applications, however it is used here for mobile applications using Xamarin.Forms.

 **This is a sample and may change.**